 with disabilities to perform the essential functions.

-vaccinated against COVID-19.
-Reasonable accommodation may be made
+fully vaccinated against COVID-19.
+Reasonable accommodations may be

 HOW TO APPLY